-- If using a coverslip, samples should be loosely mounted with a non-permanent mounting medium.
-The coverslip will be removed prior to the assay workflow. - It is critical that all excess mounting media be removed prior to imaging, as mounting media may damage the imaging system.
+- If using a coverslip, samples should be loosely mounted with a nonpermanent mounting medium.
+The coverslip will be removed before the assay workflow. - It is critical that all excess mounting media be removed before imaging, as mounting media may damage the imaging system.
 Inverted systems are especially prone to this type of damage.
-The amount of mounting media may be reduced depending on tissue size. - If a coverslip is not used for an H&E stained FFPE sample, blackening of hematoxylin may occur. - Coverslip application and removal guidance are provided in the Deparaffinization, H&E Staining, Imaging & Decrosslinking of FFPE tissue (Document CG000520) or Methanol Fixation, H&E Staining, Imaging & Destaining of FF tissue (Document CG000614) Demonstrated Protocols for more information.
+The amount of mounting media may be reduced depending on tissue size. - If a coverslip is not used for an H&E stained sample, blackening of hematoxylin may occur. - Coverslip application and removal guidance are provided in documents found in the References section.